Health Text Simplification: An Annotated Corpus for Digestive Cancer Education and Novel Strategies for Reinforcement Learning: Materials and Methods

-\textbf{Original vs. Simplified (OvS) Reward:} We introduce a new RL reward, $R_{OvS}$, based on the likelihood that a text sample has been simplified.
-Using SimpleDC training data, we trained a binary classifier to label samples as original or simplified using BioMed-RoBERTa base \cite{domains}.
-This reward function captures some aspects of the annotator's (human) preferences and is considered human feedback for RL.
-The OvS classification model achieved an accuracy of \textbf{75.1\% on the SimpleDC dev dataset}.
-This accuracy indicates a robust ability to discern the complexity of the language and the specialized nature of the content.
-The reward value, $R_{OvS}$, is the predicted probability that the text is simplified ($P(simplified)$) providing a continuous reward signal ranging from [0, 1], where higher values suggest better simplification.
+\textbf{Original vs. Simplified (OvS) Reward:} We introduce a new RL reward, $R_{OvS}$, based on the likelihood that a sample has been simplified.
+Using SimpleDC training data, we trained a binary classifier to label samples as original or simplified using BioMed-RoBERTa base \cite{gururangan-etal-2020-dont}.
+Similar to InstructGPT \cite{NEURIPS2022_b1efde53}, we utilize a classifier trained on human-annotated data; however, in our formulation, the classifier distinguishes between original and simplified texts.
+This classifier provides a probabilistic reward signal reflecting human judgment, capturing annotators' preferences and is considered RLHF.
+The \textit{OvS} classifier achieved 75.1\% accuracy on the SimpleDC development set.
+This performance demonstrates the ability to identify key features of the original and simplified texts.
+The reward value, $R_{OvS}$, is the predicted probability that the text is simplified ($P(simplified)$) providing a continuous reward signal ranging from $[0, 1]$, where higher values suggest better simplification.
 Our intuition behind this reward function is that it provides a mechanism for learning features of the original and simplified text and propagating this learning to unlabeled samples during RL.

+\textbf{Reward Aggregation:} We calculated aggregated reward values from the individual metrics using the harmonic mean, $H$, to balance the contribution from each metric, as